micmejia/bible-dump/NKJV/Jeremiah/Jer 16.md

 "Behold, I will send for many fishermen," says the Lord, "and they shall fish them; and afterward I will send for many hunters, and they shall hunt them from every mountain and every hill, and out of the holes of the rocks.

 ###### 17
-For My eyes _are_ on all their ways; they are not hidden from My face, nor is their iniquity hidden from My eyes.
+For My eyes are on all their ways; they are not hidden from My face, nor is their iniquity hidden from My eyes.

 ###### 18
 And first I will repay double for their iniquity and their sin, because they have defiled My land; they have filled My inheritance with the carcasses of their detestable and abominable idols."

 ###### 19
-O Lord, my strength and my fortress, My refuge in the day of affliction, The Gentiles shall come to You From the ends of the earth and say, "Surely our fathers have inherited lies, Worthlessness and unprofitable _things._"
+O Lord, my strength and my fortress, My refuge in the day of affliction, The Gentiles shall come to You From the ends of the earth and say, "Surely our fathers have inherited lies, Worthlessness and unprofitable things."

 ###### 20
-Will a man make gods for himself, Which _are_ not gods?
+Will a man make gods for himself, Which are not gods?

 ###### 21
-"Therefore behold, I will this once cause them to know, I will cause them to know My hand and My might; And they shall know that My name _is_ the Lord.
+"Therefore behold, I will this once cause them to know, I will cause them to know My hand and My might; And they shall know that My name is the Lord.